SAP-samples/teched2022-DA261/exercises/database_explorer/ex3/README.md

     ![](images/ViewBackgroundResults.png)

-    *Once the status has changed to Finished, the results can be viewed*
+    *Once the status has changed to SUCCESS, the results can be viewed*

     >Optionally press the refresh button to update the status sooner.